sashaavrt/shariX/README.md

 ## Installation

 Download or clone repository.

-For the initial configuration, run:
+For the initial configuration, run *bin/install.sh*.

-- *bin/install.sh* - on Unix.
-- *bin/install.bat* - on Windows.

 ## Configuration